NYC to Washington DC Car Service

 Child Seats

 $25 per seat.
-Infant, convertible, and booster seats available.
-Specify child age, weight, and height at booking.
+Infant, convertible, and booster for the 4-hour ride.
+Pre-installed before your NYC pickup.
+Share child age and weight when booking.

 Gratuity